osmanbaskaya/osmanbaskaya.github.io/_posts/2015-10-25-jBLAS-with-OpenBLAS.markdown

 layout: post
 comments: true
 title:  "jBLAS with OpenBLAS"
-excerpt: "If you don't have GPU in your fingertips?
+excerpt: "What if you don't have GPU at your fingertips?
 This is the situation that I face at work.
-So, will you satisfied with training your model on one CPU for couple of weeks?
+So, will you be satisfied to train your model on one CPU for couple of weeks?
 No, right?
 Here is one alternative for Java users.
-I will explain how to create a JBLAS jar wrapped with OpenBLAS in Linux."
+I will explain how to create a JBLAS jar wrapped with OpenBLAS on Linux."
 date:   2015-10-25 09:40
 ---